piperid/data-cleaning/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book describes column variables in "tidy.txt".

-## Identifiers
+## Variables

-* `subject` - The ID of the test subject
+* `subject` - ID of each participant in the study
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - Activity performed by subject at measurement

-## Measurements

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`
 * `tBodyAccMeanZ`